-A VO is a collection of sites and users from the infrastructure that come together into a collaboration to achieve some common goal (e.g. to perform a simulation, to run an application, etc.).
+A VO is collections of sites and users from the infrastructure that come together into a collaboration to achieve some common goal (e.g. to perform a simulation, to run an application, etc.).

-In general the underlying complexity of the Grid infrastructure should be hidden from the end users.
-This requires documentation to be provided in the early phases of your project and simplification of the procedures of interest to the users.
-A list of the key steps to be followed by the VO managers is detailed below.
+In general you want to make the life of your users as easy as possible, not exposing them to the unneeded underlying complexity of grid infrastructure.
+This requires documentation to be provided in the early phases of your project and simplification of the procedures of interest to your users.
+A list of the key steps to be followed by the VO managers is detailed here:

-1. Registration of a new VO: The first step is to check if the activity can be hosted by one of the existing VOs [EVOs].
-This will save the considerable effort of creating a new VO.
-There is a guide for registering a VO [VO Guide] that fully describes the procedure and which includes security certificates and an acceptable use policy to be defined for the VO.
-The online registration form for a new VO can be found at [ORF].

-2. Resources: New VOs have been provided with a minimal set of resources just for basic testing - typically in opportunistic or occasionally (for specific production-like purposes) scheduled fashion.
-Such VOs must then find existing Grid sites that are willing to contribute the resources to their activity.
+- Registration of a new VO: Before you go on, check if your activity may be hosted by one of the existing VOs.
+This will save you the considerable effort of creating your own VO - described below.
+Otherwise, the online registration form for a new VO is available here.
+The procedure is fully described in this document and includes security certificates and acceptable use policy to be defined for your VO. - 2.
+Resources: New VOs have been provided with minimal set of resources just for basic testing typically in opportunistic or occasionally (for specific production-like purposes) scheduled fashion.
+As a VO manager you should find existing grid sites that are willing to contribute the resources to your activity.

-N.B. production Grid usage - other than at the level of first test-drives or low-level purely opportunistic usage - implies the contribution of the corresponding resources.
+N.B. production grid usage - other than at the level of first test-drives or low-level purely opportunistic usage - implies the contribution of the corresponding resources.

-3. User Interface: Job submission requires an installation of Grid middleware called the User Interface on a computer where users have interactive login access.
-The easiest installation method would be to use the instructions for re-locatable tarfiles [RLT]; there are also general GliteUI installation instructions [GGII].
-The UI installation is nonetheless quite difficult.
+3. User Interface: Job submission requires an installation of grid middleware called the User Interface on a computer where users have interactive login access.
+Re-locatable tarfiles are probably the easiest installation method, which is described here.
+General gLite installation instructions can be found at this address.
+The UI installation is nonetheless quite difficult - don't ask your users to do it themselves.